How do you keep chipmunks away and off your bird feeders?

 You can also try only using shelled sunflower seeds.

 As far as bird food goes, sunflower kernels are the most popular.
 Almost every bird that comes to feeders loves the stuff.
 In fact, when birds are looking through a birdseed mix, it’s typically the sunflower they are searching for.

-If you only use shelled sunflower, there will be nothing for the birds to search through, which means they are less likely to throw seeds to the ground.
+If you only use shelled sunflowers, there will be nothing for the birds to search through, which means they are less likely to throw seeds to the ground.
 As another benefit, you are going to avoid a mess of shells that you need to clean up later since you are buying the sunflower seed already shelled.